Qstreet/d3/README.md

 cannot have a .domain with 0. range can have a 0.

 ## Axes
 d3 axes are functions whose parameters you define.
-Scales return values but don't append to the screen.
+Scales return values but don’t append to the screen.
 An axis function is called but doesn’t return a value like scales, but generates the visual elements of the axis, including lines, labels, and ticks.

 Axes are svg specific.
 They append an svg element to the DOM.
 Default placed at the svg canvas origin 0,0.